creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-16-cotracker.md

 * Joint tracking of points improves results
 * CoTracker is among the current best performing method for point tracking
-* Introduce several interesting concepts, such as occuracy flags and support points
+* Introduce several interesting concepts, such as occlusion flags and support points